8 Best Fishing Baits You Need to Use

 Ensure you hook the maggots correctly for maximum effect.
 You will see a black dot at one end of the maggot, make sure you hook from the opposite end, this will keep the maggots alive for maximum attraction in the water.

-A cheap tin of sweetcorn from your local supermarket is something you must always carry in your tackle bag.
-It is another very versatile bait that can be attached to your hook or even added to a ground bait or spod mix.
+Second, on our list of the best fishing baits is a cheap tin of sweetcorn from your local supermarket, that is something you must always carry in your tackle bag.
+It is another very versatile coarse fishing bait that can be attached to your hook or even added to a ground bait or spod mix.
 These mixes are basically a series of ingredients brought together to form a paste/sludge and offered as free bait to attract fish to your swim.

 Sweetcorn can also take on other flavours to further enhance the bait.
 Many bait companies sell flavour glugs and dips to add extra attractors that coarse fish love.

 Similar to fishing with maggots, if I find the fishing is slowing down I will switch to sweetcorn and often find this does the trick and I start getting bites again.